vinayraghu1c/Zomato_data_analysis_SQL/BusinessProblems.md

 Below are the key business problems tackled in this project using SQL queries:

-1. **Top 5 Dishes Ordered by Arjun Mehta (Last 1 Year)** *Find the top 5 most frequently ordered dishes by customer "Arjun Mehta" in the last one year.*
+1. **Top 5 Dishes Ordered by Arjun Mehta (Last 1 Year)** *Find the top 5 most frequently ordered dishes by customer "Vikram Singh" in the last one year.*

 2. **Popular Time Slots**
    *Identify the time slots during which the most orders are placed, based on 2-hour intervals.*